Lebanese American BBC Journalist Kim Ghattas says it best:

 And you may be one of fortunate ones who make it – not one those cast ashore, lifeless flotsam and jetsam like baby Aylan on his golden beach.
 And one of tens of thousands in a river of desperate endeavour, you walk the long miles of the highways of Eastern Europe to a German sanctuary.
 Or else, you are parked in a hot and hostile makeshift camp somewhere near the Tropic of Capricorn.

-The border camps of Jordan, Turkey, Afghanistan, Thailand, and Malaysia have their own ecology of hardship and handouts, beatings and bribes, illness and neglect, cursory treatment by overworked aid workers, and shake-downs by the criminals that thrive in these places.
+You have fled the terror of the warlords and the militias, the holy warriors and the ethnic cleansers.
+You discover that the border camps of Jordan and Lebanon, Turkey and Afghanistan, Thailand, and Malaysia, Kenya and Namibia have their own ecology of hardship and handouts, rape and robbery, beatings and bribes, illness and neglect, cursory treatment by overworked aid workers, and shake-downs by the criminals that thrive in these places.
 There, you and yours attempt to rebuild a semblance of a life-before amidst the tents and the shanties, in the summer’s heat and the winter’s cold.
 A mosque to pray in, a school for the children, games of football or backgammon for idle menfolk.
 Try to keep the children fed and warm and free of mortal illness.
 Try to keep the spirit alive in a time of anxiety, confusion, and empty hopelessness.

 You are one of the lucky few selected for settlement in the fabled ‘west’.
 New lands, under foreign skies, so far away, it might as well be the moon.
 You now dwell among strangers.
 You neither speak their language nor comprehend their ways or their foreign gods.
 You have no friends or family to call on in time of need.
 You must rebuild the basic buildings blocks of a normal life – where even the idea of a normal life has now changed utterly.
 The houses, the streets, the shops, the money even – are all new.
 The things you took for granted are no longer there, and in their place are new ways and means.
 New systems and processes – social, welfare, health, education – with new rules and ways of getting things done.
 Going to the doctor, to the bank, to government offices.
 Learning English.
 Finding a home.
 Getting the kids into a school.
 Finding a job when your qualifications are not recognised, and work-ways are different to what you know.